 3. Use FluentU

 FluentU is a language learning platform that teaches you English in a way that’s fun, exciting and doesn’t feel like homework.
-You’ll benefit from a fully immersive experience that teaches you the ins and outs of English, alongside jokes, pop culture references and various other types of engaging content.

 4. Determine the Best Time to Study

 Whether it’s learning new vocabulary or watching video clips, you’ll be more attentive if you do it during the time of day that you’re most productive.

 Do you feel more focused in the morning or evening?

 Find out when you’re the most mentally aware and make that your study time.
 We all have different learning styles and preferences.
 Some people study better in the evening after dinner, while others like to wake up, drink a cup of coffee and start studying.

 To determine when you’re at your best, ask yourself the following questions:

 - What time do I usually go to bed?